220th Rifle Division (Soviet Union): Battle of Vitebsk

 By late on July 9 forces of 3rd Panzer Group had created a serious breach in the Red Army's defenses around Vitebsk.
 The front commander, Marshal S. K. Timoshenko, ordered 19th Army, commanded by Lt.
 Gen. I. S. Konev, to counterattack to restore the situation despite the fact it was not yet assembled.
 The 220th had arrived by rail despite the rest of 23rd Mechanized lagging in the rear.
 It took part in the counterattack the next day, which faltered after two days of heavy fighting due to the lack of coordination and reserves.
 By nightfall on July 12 both motorized corps of the Panzer Group were over the Dvina River and fanning out around Vitebsk.
 By this time the division was entirely separated from its Corps and was fighting in a salient east of Orsha.
 Timoshenko continued to attempt to retake Vitebsk with counterattacks that included the 220th, but these made no progress at all.
-The division soon saw fighting in the Smolensk region and on July 21 the pretence of it being a motorized unit was given up when it was redesignated as a standard rifle division with the addition of the 376th Reserve Rifle Regiment.
+The division soon saw fighting in the Smolensk region and on July 21 the pretense of it being a motorized unit was given up when it was redesignated as a standard rifle division with the addition of the 376th Reserve Rifle Regiment.